-- 2. Job Changes.
+- Maximum Balances.
+Employees eligible for the public safety exemption may accrue up to 240 hours of compensatory time leave.
+All other regular, non-exempt employees may accrue up to 100 hours of compensatory time leave. - 2.
+Job Changes.
 Upon termination of regular employment, non-exempt employees shall be paid for unused compensatory time leave.
-A Nnon-exempt employees who isare transferring to another department or who are promoted changing from a non-exempt into an exempt position shall be paid for the unused compensatory time leave balance or, prior to assuming the new position, reach an agreement with their current department head to use their any accumulated compensatory leave prior to the effective date of the change or to be paid for the unused compensatory leave balance.
-The employee's compensatory time leave balance must be zero (0) prior to the starting date for the new position. - 3.
-Compensatory Time Leave Payout Requests. - a.
+A non-exempt employee who is transferring to another department or who is changing from a non-exempt to an exempt position shall be paid for the unused compensatory time leave balance or reach an agreement with the current department head to use any accumulated compensatory leave prior to the effective date of the change.
+The employee's compensatory time leave balance must be zero (0) prior to the starting date for the new position. - Compensatory Time Leave Payout Requests. - a.
 Department heads may offer periodically partial or full payouts of accrued compensatory time leave.
 Fair practices must be established to provide equal access to all eligible non-exempt employees.
 Department heads may not make payouts under the maximum compensatory time leave balance without employee approval. - b.
 Employees may request partial or full payouts of accrued compensatory time leave.
 Payouts are subject to department head approval and budgetary considerations.
 Department heads may set fair and consistent limits. - 4.
 Compensatory Time Leave Payout Rate. - a.
 During Employment: When compensatory time leave is paid during the course of employment, it will be paid at the employee's current regular rate. - b.
-Upon Termination: When compensatory time leave is paid upon termination of employment, it will be paid at a rate of compensation not less than: - i.
+Upon Termination: When compensatory time leave is paid upon termination of employment, it will be paid at a rate of compensation not less than:

+- i.
 The average regular rate the employee received during the last 3 years of employment, or - ii.
 The employee's final regular rate, whichever is higher.